rossrochford/gcp-hashi-cluster/docs/docs/index.rst

 - `Forseti <https://github.com/forseti-security/terraform-google-forseti>`_ will be added in future.
 This allows you to visualize and monitor your GCP IAM roles, permissions and service accounts.

 ..
-Caution:: This project is a work in progress, it has not been battle-tested in production or audited by security professionals.
+Caution:: This project is a work in progress, it hasn't been battle-tested in production or audited by security professionals.

 .. toctree::